OSGConnect/tutorial-matlab-HelloWorld/README.md

 All applications created with MATLAB Compiler use [MATLAB Compiler Runtime™ (MCR)](http://www.mathworks.com/products/compiler/mcr/), which enables royalty-free deployment and use.
 We assume you have access to a machine that has MATLAB compiler because the compiler is not available on OSG Connect.
 MATLAB Runtime is available on OSG Connect.

+ Although the compiled binaries are portable, they need to match on the operating system and matlab version.
+We recommend the compilation of the program with matlab versions 2014a, 2014b, 2015a, or 2015b and on machines with Scientific Linux version 5, 6 or 7.

 In this tutorial, we learn the basics of compiling MATLAB programs on a licensed linux machine and running the compiled binaries using MCR on the OSG machines.

 ### MATLAB script: `hello_world.m`